-- Seasonal zone substation demand profile extracted from Probability of exceedance and diversity factor data preparation tool (which had already extracted data from eDNA tool).
+- Seasonal zone substation demand profile extracted from eDNA tool.
 Summate the demands for zone substations where demand has multiple recording points - Identify column reference and data point (as used by POE tool for connection points) for each zone substation raw data 'lookups' - Lookup non-coincident and coincident connection point ratings from raw data and apply 30% cyclic rating factor (as per assumption provided above) - Lookup non-coincident maximum demand and coincident demand (MW) from winter and summer seasonal raw data.
 Date and time of system (network) maximum demand taken directly from value obtained in RIN Template 5.3 - Calculate MVA at time of MW maximum demand from lookup MW and associated MVAr value - Lookup date and time of MW non-coincident maximum demand from raw data, separated to date, time, and season - Lookup embedded generation contribution at times of non-coincident and coincident maximum demand from raw data - Lookup weather-corrected MW data from raw data.
 Weather-corrected MVA values are determined by applying the raw data power factor to the weather-corrected MW value this is done as we do not weather-correct reactive (MVAr) demand.

-POE values obtained from TasNetworks Probability of exceedance and diversity factor data preparation tool.
+POE values obtained from TasNetworks Probability of exceedance data preparation tool.
 For both non-coincident and coincident data, each zone substation is corrected using local weather data (seasonal relationship, effective temperature a relationship of 0.8x (current day minimum) + 0.2x (previous day maximum)) to the POE value.